uptane/deployment-considerations/normal_operation.md

 Finally, the OEM SHOULD update the inventory database, so that the Director repository is able to instruct appropriate ECUs on all affected vehicles on how to install these updated images.

 ### TODO Write rationale for the SHOULDs in the section above.

-## Acceptance testing

-### TODO There is no text describing this testing in the original document.
-New text needs to be drafted for this section

 ## Backup and garbage collection for the Image repository